 If you are using Google Search Console, then you can check your pages en masse and even track your optimization progress over time.
 Go to Enhancements > Mobile Usability and see your mobile optimization dashboard.
 Just below the graph, you will also find a list of all discovered issues and offending pages.

 If you are not yet on Google Search Console, then you can use Google’s Mobile-Friendly Test to check each of your pages individually:

 11. Internal links

 A properly structured website should have a well-organized flow from one page to another.
-One goal of such flow is to pass authority from popular pages to less popular ones.
+One goal of such flow is to pass authority associated with PageRank from popular pages to less popular ones.
 Another goal is to move users down the sales funnel.

 As you create a new page, you should think of where you want your visitors to go from there — do not let them exit your website.
 Ideally, each of your pages should link to other relevant pages and, eventually, to products or other conversion points.

 To get a quick overview of your current website structure and get a better idea of how to link your landing pages on the website, in WebSite Auditor's Pages module, click on the button to Switch between the tree and list view.

 This way you'll get a list of pages presented in a hierarchical tree-like structure: